akigrafsoft/kwp-angular2/README.md

 npm run build;npm pack

-It will create a tgz file like kwp-angular2-1.0.0.tgz
+It will create a tgz file like kwp-angular-x.y.z.tgz

 ## Install it locally